Brewers vs. Braves Player Props Betting Odds

 Contreras Stats

-- William Contreras has 18 doubles, a triple, 10 home runs, 33 walks and 38 RBI (83 total hits).
-He has swiped one base.
+- William Contreras has recorded 85 hits with 19 doubles, a triple, 10 home runs and 33 walks.
+He has driven in 38 runs with one stolen base.

 Contreras Recent Games